pindjouf/kof/README.md

 - **Simple:** simple -_-
 - **Chronological:** Journal entries are created and named after the current day.
 - **Extra Memory:** The `main.md`/`main.txt` file serves as your brain's RAM.
+- **Sync Notes Between Computers:** Self-host your notes repository on a server and sync across multiple devices using the `--sync` flag.
+- **Customizable:** Customizable: Choose between Markdown and plain text files for your notes via the configuration file.

 ## Installation